Categories

 Golden Gate Bridge Vista Point South

 By far the most iconic spot in SF.
 The easiest place you can observe this beautiful red bridge with hundreds of years of history is Golden Gate Vista Point South.
 Fairly easier to reach as you don’t need to cross the bridge and super convenient for a short hike down to Torpedo Wharf, where you can have a profile view, well… sort of.
-When you hit Torpedo Wharf, Golden Gate Beach and fully green land of Crissyfield will welcome you to sit down and maximize your joy of a nice Bay Area breeze.
+When you arrive at Torpedo Wharf, the Golden Gate Beach and the lush green expanse of Crissy Field will greet you, inviting you to sit back, relax, and fully enjoy the refreshing Bay Area breeze.

 Bonus Vista Spot: Battery Spencer